aelatgt/cisco-hubs-scripts/README.md

 You can paste or drag a Trello board URL into the room for a view-only representation of the realtime board data.
 The board can be positioned and pinned like other room objects.

 To enable this feature, you first need to authenticate by clicking "Log in to Trello" in the configuration panel in the top left.
+Note that Hubs users can only view boards that their Trello account has permission to access.

 ### Excalidraw